-This wasn't released as a single in the US until 1987, when a live version came out from Elton's Live In Australia album featuring the Melbourne Symphony Orchestra.
+This wasn't released as a single in the US until 1987, when a live version was issued from Elton's Live In Australia album featuring the Melbourne Symphony Orchestra.
 This version made #6 in the US, and in the UK, where it was also released, made #5.
 When it was first released as a single in the UK in 1973, it hit #11.

 Elton's lyricist, Bernie Taupin, rewrote the lyrics to this song after Diana, Princess of Wales, was killed in a car accident on August 31, 1997.
 The 36-year-old princess had divorced Prince Charles, but remained a beloved celebrity, revered for her humanitarian efforts and grace.
 Diana was friends with Elton John and also a big fan - she identified with the sentiment in "Candle In The Wind," especially the lyrics, "They made you change your name, never knowing who to cling to when the rain set in" and "even when you died, the press still hounded you."

 Within a month, it became a #1 UK hit, where it topped the charts for five weeks.
 In America, it had an even more sensational chart run, going to #1 on October 11, and staying there for an astounding 14 weeks.
-The only song with a longer stay at the top of the American charts is "One Sweet Day" by Mariah Carey and Boyz II Men.
+At that point, the only song with a longer stay at the top of the American charts was "One Sweet Day

 The sales milestones attributed to the 1997 version of this song are a little confusing.
 In the UK, the single sold 1.54 million copies the first week and has since sold close to 5 million, both of which are records.
 These figures are tracked by BPI, which certifies sales of British music.